 4) Neutering can help end overpopulation!

 Finally, unneutered dogs and cats contribute to the overpopulation problem!
 2.4 million healthy, adoptable dogs and cats are put down in American shelters annually.
 There are litters of puppies and kittens born in/brought to shelters and rescue organizations across the United States.
-Before you think about breeding your pet, consider the risk factors of not neutering and the bounty puppies and kittens available in neighborhoods across the country.
+Before you think about breeding your pet, consider the risk factors of not neutering and the bounty of puppies and kittens available in neighborhoods across the country.

 Don’t fail to protect your pet – consider neutering to help ensure the well-being of your pet and community!